angrymouse/emittra/README.md

 ## Performance

-Emittra could handle to 2.5 million events per second on a 6-core AMD Ryzen 5 1600 processor, but more community benchmarks are welcome.
+Emittra could handle to 61,622,600 events per second on a 16-core AMD Ryzen 9 5950X processor, but more community benchmarks are welcome.
 To contribute one, see [Contributing](#contributing)

 ## Requirements